espruino/EspruinoDocs/tutorials/Writing Modules.md

         /* Put most of my comments outside the functions... */ MOD123.prototype.foo = function() {
+          // you can use C.PRIVATE
+          // or this.C.PUBLIC
         };

         /* Put most of my comments outside the functions... */